Tommy Hunter (baseball): Early and personal life

 Hunter married girlfriend Ellen Cohara on January 4, 2014.
 They have two sons, Henry and Oliver.
+His nickname is "Two Towels" which was featured on the back of his jersey during Players Weekend.

 College

 Hunter attended the University of Alabama for two years.
 At Alabama, Hunter played for the Alabama Crimson Tide and was a Second-Team All-American in his freshman season, during which the team won the 2006 Southeastern Conference Championship, and a pre-season All-American entering his sophomore season.
 He also earned a gold medal at the World University Baseball Championship with the USA National Baseball Team in 2006.